caronc/nzb-subliminal/patches/README.md

 There were a lot of changes made to this library in efforts to satisfy needs and incoming requests from the users of NZBGet (via their forum).

+I have an ongoing pull request to Subliminal's v0.7.4 branch in efforts to push the major changes I've added to it [here](https://github.com/Diaoul/subliminal/pull/404).

 | Subliminal v0.7.4 Source |
 | --------------------- |